 - Nuts: Though higher in fat, nuts also contain a good amount of protein

 If you’re trying to lose weight and are therefore operating in the caloric deficit mentioned above, you might want to avoid protein shakes.
 It’s generally easier to drink calories than eat calories because liquids are less filling.
-If you’re restricting calories the last thing you want is to eat food that’s less filling!
-A large salad with lots of greens and grilled chicken or tofu is going to leave you fuller and longer compared to a shake.
+If you’re restricting calories, the last thing you want is to consume food that’s less filling!
+A large salad with lots of greens and grilled chicken or tofu is going to leave you fuller for longer than a shake.

-It’s all personal preference, but try for whole foods first and see how you feel.
-If you’re not trying to lose weight and instead have the opposite problem (it’s impossible for you to put on weight) then a protein shake can be an excellent addition to your nutrition plan.
-Shakes deliver 25 to 50 grams of protein and are easy to consume compared to another 6 oz of chicken or cup of beans.
+It’s all personal preference, but try whole foods first and see how you feel.
+If you’re not trying to lose weight and instead have the opposite problem (it’s impossible for you to put on weight), then a protein shake can be an excellent addition to your nutrition plan.
+Shakes deliver 25 to 50 grams of protein and are easy to consume compared to another six oz of chicken or a cup of beans.
 They also have the benefit of being easy to consume post-workout, especially if you work out in the middle of the day.

-A brief lesson on macronutrients: carbohydrates and protein each have 4 calories per gram.
+A brief lesson on macronutrients: carbohydrates and proteins each have four calories per gram.
 Fat has 9 calories per gram.
-This means if you’re shooting for a 2,000 calorie diet, let’s say 150g (or 600 calories) comes from protein, 250g (or 1000 calories) comes from carbs, and 50g (450 calories) comes from fat.
+This means if you’re shooting for a 2,000-calorie diet, let’s say 150 grams (or 600 calories) comes from protein, 250 grams (or 1,000 calories) comes from carbs, and 50 grams (450 calories) comes from fat.
 That’s 2,050 calories.
-Some people’s bodies do better with higher fat, some with higher carbs.
+Some people’s bodies do better with higher fat and some with higher carbs.

 Try this out: Set a consistent daily protein intake (once you’ve worked up to it).
 Then experiment with different levels of carbs and fats.
-I wouldn’t go lower than 20g of fat, since fat is responsible for testosterone and mood.
+I wouldn’t go lower than 20 grams of fat since fat is responsible for testosterone and mood.

-So 56g has been thrown down as a baseline.
-This Healthline article suggests up to .75g per pound maximizes the benefits of protein consumption.
-More than this and the benefits fall off.
-So, if you weigh 175 pounds, shoot for 130g of protein per day.
+So 56 grams has been thrown down as a baseline.
+This Healthline article suggests up to 0.75 grams per pound maximizes the benefits of protein consumption.
+More than this, the benefits fall off for some people.
+So, if you weigh 175 pounds, shoot for 130 grams of protein per day.
 For many of us, this is plenty, and fitting that much protein into our diet can be challenging.
-However, in some spheres, .75g/pound is still low.
-Professional bodybuilders, for example, consume anywhere from 1g to 1.5g of protein per pound of bodyweight.
-Eating too much protein can have negative effects though.
+However, in some spheres, 0.75 grams/pound is still low.
+Professional bodybuilders, for example, consume anywhere from 1 gram to 1.5 grams of protein per pound of body weight.

 - As mentioned, protein can be hard for the body to digest, and processing all that protein can leave you feeling sluggish.
 It can also wreak havoc on your digestive tract.